crsuzh/Precheck/content/the_checklist.md

 <b> Study protocols, plans, and registrations</b> serve to define a study’s research question, sample, and data collection method.
 They are usually written before the study is conducted, thus preventing researchers from changing their hypotheses based on their results, which adds credibility.
 Some study types, like RCT’s, must be registered.
 </details>

 ### Is data sharing mentioned?
-Mentioning any reasons against sharing also counts.
-Mentioning only that data will be shared “upon request” does not count.
+Mentioning any reasons against sharing also counts as a ‘yes’.
+Mentioning only that data will be shared “upon request” counts as a ‘no’.

 ### Is materials sharing mentioned?
-Mentioning any reasons against sharing also counts.
-Mentioning only that materials will be shared “upon request” does not count.
+Mentioning any reasons against sharing also counts as a ‘yes’.
+Mentioning only that materials will be shared “upon request” counts as a ‘no’.
 <details>
 <summary> <i><u>Why is this important?</u></i> </summary>
 <b> Sharing data and materials</b> is good scientific practice which allows people to review what was done in the study, and to try to reproduce the results.
 Materials refer to the tools used to conduct the study, such as code, chemicals, tests, surveys, statistical software, etc. Sometimes, authors may state that data will be “available upon request”, or during review, but that does not guarantee that they will actually share the data when asked, or after the preprint is published.